andrewcchoi/azure_func_bestbuy_products/README.md

 ### configure environment

 * An Azure account with an active subscription.
 Create an account for free.
-* Python version 3.10.
+* Python version 3.11.
-* Visual Studio Code on one of the supported platforms.
+* Developed on Visual Studio Code on one of the supported platforms.
-* The Python extension for Visual Studio Code.
+* Python extension for Visual Studio Code.
-* The Azure Functions extension for Visual Studio Code, version 1.8.1 or later.
+* Azure Functions extension for Visual Studio Code, version 1.17.1.
+* Azure Tools extension for Visual Studio Code, version 1.4.0.
 * The Azurite V3 extension local storage emulator.
 While you can also use an actual Azure storage account, this article assumes you're using the Azurite emulator.
+* Developed on Windows operating system.
+Deployed on Linux operating system.

 ### configure emulator

 resource: [ms learn: start the emulator](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python?pivots=python-mode-decorators#start-the-emulator)

-1. In Visual Studio Code, press F1 to open the command palette.
+1. In Visual Studio Code, press F1 (ctrl+shift+p) to open the command palette.
 In the command palette, search for and select Azurite: Start.

 1. Check the bottom bar and verify that Azurite emulation services are running.
 If so, you can now run your function locally.